 Each peace lily flower has its own stem, and these stems do not grow back.
 Instead, your plant will grow new stems for producing new blooms.
 So don’t feel bad at all about cutting them off!

-Don’t use your hand to try and take off brown flowers- it’ll hurt your hand and the peace lily.
+Don’t try to pinch off brown peace lily flowers by hand- it’ll hurt your hand and the peace lily.
 Instead, follow these steps:

 - Clean the cutting blades off with a cotton ball soaked in isopropyl (rubbing) alcohol to prevent introducing harmful microbes to your plant.